lukasturcani/atomlite/README.rst

 Quickstart
 ==========

-You can see a lot more examples in our docs__ but here is a taste of using AtomLite
+You can see a lot more examples in our docs_ but here is a taste of using
+AtomLite:

 .. code-block:: python